-5. Leaves of Absence Leaves of absence and vacation may be granted to Fellows by their Program Director in accordance with local policy.
-The total of leaves of absence including vacation must not exceed either 8 weeks in any year, or a total of 15 weeks over the entire three years of fellowship.
+Leaves of Absence Leaves of absence and vacation may be granted to Fellows by their Program Director in accordance with local policy.
+The total of leaves of absence, including vacation, must not exceed 8 weeks in each year or a total of 15 weeks over the entire three years of fellowship.